reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 ### Anti-pattern: Props always override state

 A common misconception about both `getDerivedStateFromProps` and `componentWillReceiveProps` is that they are only called when props "change".
-In reality, these lifecycles are called any time a component is re-rendered.
-(As of 16.4, `getDerivedStateFromProps` is also called for renders caused by `setState` or `forceUpdate`.)
-Because of this, it is unsafe to unconditionally override state values using either of these lifecycles.
+However, any time a parent component re-renders, the child component still receives the new props.
+Because of this, it is (and has always been) unsafe to _unconditionally_ override state values using either of these lifecycles.

+Before React 16.4, it was difficult to reproduce such bugs consistently because they depend on the timing of parent re-rendering.
+To expose them consistently, we made `getDerivedStateFromProps` in React 16.4 fire for renders caused by `setState` or `forceUpdate` too.
+Let’s consider an example to demonstrate the problem.

 Here is a `EmailInput` component that accepts an email prop:
 ```js